gardener/documentation/security-release-process.md

 The Fix Lead will send a retrospective of the process to the Gardener mailing list [gardener@googlegroups.com](mailto:gardener@googlegroups.com) including details on everyone involved, the time line of the process, links to relevant PRs that introduced the issue, if relevant, and any critiques of the response and release process.
 The Release Managers and Fix Team are also encouraged to send their own feedback on the process to  the Gardener mailing list [gardener@googlegroups.com](mailto:gardener@googlegroups.com).
 Honest critique is the only way we are going to get good at this as a community.

+### Primary Communication Channel

+Gardener security announcements will be communicated via the [Gardener Google group](https://groups.google.com/forum/#!forum/gardener) as well as via the [Gardener Slack channel](https://kubernetes.slack.com/messages/CB57N0BFG/details/).
+But public community discussion about Gardener security announcements and the retrospective, should happen in the [Gardener Google Group](https://groups.google.com/forum/#!forum/gardener).
+Thus, the [Gardener Google Group](https://groups.google.com/forum/#!forum/gardener) is the primary communication channel in the context of the Gardener Security Release Process.